nhathaohuynh/trello/readme.md

 ## Features

-- Drag and drop card using dnd-kit library
-- JWT create access token and refresh token and auto refresh token when access token is expired
+- Impletation using JWT to create access token and refresh token auto refresh token when access token is expired
-- Cloud to upload file
+- Upload file to cloudinary
-- Caching using Redis (lazy caching) and using Redis
+- Caching using data Redis using Redis
-- Security: Rate litmiting using Redis, CORS, cookie save AT and RT, Verify two step using third application like SafeAuth, verification user by email
+- Rate litmiting using Redis, CORS, Cookie managing access token and refresh token, blacklist refresh token
+- Verify two step using third application like SafeAuth, verification user and recover password by email
-- Pagination
+- Pagination for get list data
 - Notification, Chating with Socket.io
-- Invatation menebers
+- Invatation menebers and comment in post
-- Comment
 - Autocomplete search
+- Drag and drop card using dnd-kit library
+- Indexing to Optimize query to database
+- validation data using React-hook-form with zod

 ## Technologies Used